vgandhi13/Adani---React-Client-Side/README.md

 ## Additional Notes

-- Read the project's README or documentation for any specific setup instructions.
+- Read the project's Documentation for further specific instructions.
-- Some projects might require environment variables or API keys.
-Consult the documentation for guidance.